visgl/deck.gl/docs/layers/cpu-grid-layer.md

 `elevationAggregation` defines, operation used to aggregate all data point weights to calculate a cell's elevation value.
 Valid values are 'SUM', 'MEAN', 'MIN' and 'MAX'.
 'SUM' is used when an invalid value is provided.

 Note: `getElevationWeight` and `elevationAggregation` together define how elevation value of cell is determined, same can be done by setting `getColorValue` prop.
-But to enable gpu aggregation, former props must be provided instead of later.
+But to enable GPU aggregation, former props must be provided instead of later.

 ###### Example1 : Using count of data elements that fall into a cell to encode the its elevation